CBI CLERGY & STAFF

 Arthur W. Flicker, Rabbi Emeritus

-After nearly 13 years of full-time service to Congregation B’nai Israel, Rabbi Flicker retired in 2016.
+After 14 years of full-time service to Congregation B’nai Israel, Rabbi Flicker retired in 2016.
 During his tenure, Rabbi Flicker distinguished himself as a leader of interfaith dialogue in the greater Albuquerque community, he trained many Bar and Bat Mitzvah students, and he has comforted many in times of loss.
 Rabbi Flicker has held a chaplaincy with the Albuquerque Police Department, and as an Ex-Officio member of the local clergy, has provided pastoral support to families throughout Albuquerque on behalf of the Jewish Federation of New Mexico.
 Rabbi Flicker remains a valued member of our congregation and lay-led minyan.